kaushik54git/Upgrade-2/README.md

-# Upgrade-2
+# Upgrade
 ## Overview
 This project is a Recommender System aimed at improving students' learning experiences by using the ML-KNN (Multi-Label K-Nearest Neighbor) algorithm.
-It provides personalized recommendations to students based on their learning patterns and performance.
+It provides personalized recommendations to students based on their learning patterns and performance 📊.
 The system is built with a Flask front-end and MongoDB as the database for managing student and course data.
 ## Features
 - **User-friendly Dashboard:** Separate dashboards for teachers and students.
 - **Course and Student File Upload:** Teachers can upload student and course data to generate tailored recommendations.